ctsit/redcap_mirth_client/README.md

 - Go to **Control Center > Manage External Modules** and enable the REDCap Mirth Connect Client.

 ## Configuration
 Access **Manage External Modules** page on your project.
 Click on the **Configure**  button associated with this module.
 There you can set the lifetime(in days) of the log entries this module keeps.
+Also you can setup the endpoints the modules on this project are able to access.
+You must provide each endpoint with at least an ID and a URL.
+A username and password can be provided as well if the endpoint requires authentication.

 ![Screen shot of configuration page](img/config_page.png)